NewPing/TeamSpeak-AllDice/README.md

 # TeamSpeak-AllDice
 Is a TeamSpeak text bot which enables every user on a TeamSpeak server to roll dices which are evaluated depending on the used inputcommand.
-Currently AllDice only supports german as a output language, different output languages may be added in a future updates or on request.
+Currently AllDice only supports german as a output language, different output languages may be added in a future update or on request.
-(Notice that AllDice isnt a single bot, its more like a bot network - more on that later)
+(Notice: AllDice isnt a single bot, its more like a bot network - more on that later)

 # Which P&P systems are supported?
 AllDice supports many different commands for different settings.